capttrade/SuperTrend/README.md

 # SuperTrend
-SuperTrend alert bot for Discord
+SuperTrend alert bot for Discord.
+Simple made Discord webhook alerts for SuperTrend indicator.
+This repostory will have updates later so stay tuned and remember to star it!
+If you make any changes to the code make sure to fork this project.
 # How to use?

 On line 15 put your Discord webhook there